mustafALshamari/code-examples/README.md

 ## Projects Overview

-1. **Project Name 1:**
+1. **Project Name 1:Meraan.com
-   - Description: Brief overview of the project.
+   - Description:
-   - Technologies Used: List of technologies and programming languages involved.
+MERAAN is a cutting-edge platform at the intersection of Laravel, React, and GraphQL.
+Born out of the founder's firsthand challenges in navigating and engaging with athletic events, MERAAN aims to streamline the process of discovering and participating in races.

+Our platform revolves around the belief that the most enriching experiences arise from shared recommendations.
+Within our vibrant community, individuals passionately contribute event reviews and captivating photos, empowering others to discover their ideal races.

+   - Technologies Used: PHP/laravel , ReacJs, SqlDB , Graphql , Docker

 2. **Project Name 2:**
    - Description: Brief overview of the project.